All shows are at 7 pm at The Sea of Glass Center for the Arts,

 March 5 – Sweet Sixteen (curated by Ana Gaskin)

-April 2 – Kale: Reversals of Fortune (curated by Tracey Kurtzman & Steve Braun)
+April 2 – Kale and Other Reversals of Fortune (curated by Tracey Kurtzman & Steve Braun)

 Once upon a time kale was used as a colorful, frilly buffet garnish, then thrown away.
 Nobody ate it.
 Then, seemingly overnight, everyone started eating kale.
 Once upon a time Snoop Dog was an anti-establishment gangsta; now he hosts a TV game show and is BFFs with Martha Stewart.
 Once upon a time nerds were not cool; now geek is chic.
 Do you have a story about reversals of fortune?
 Did you turn in your gangsta badge for a soccer-mom mini van.
 Or, do you just like kale?
 We want to hear it.”